qbic-pipelines/vcftocounts/docs/output.md

 - [Tabix](#tabix) - Indexes (g.)vcf files
 - [GenotypeGVCFs](#genotypegvcfs) - Converts g.vcf files to vcf with GATK
+- [Rename Samples](#rename-samples) - Changes the sample name in the vcf file to the filename with bcftools/reheader
 - [Merge VCFs](#merge-vcfs) - Merges all vcfs from the same sample with bcftools/merge
 - [Convert to matrix](#convert-to-matrix) - Converts the (merged) vcfs to a matrix using a custom R script written by @ellisdoro
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline